-- For distance learning and hybrid learning classes, learning hours will consist of a combination of: students' independent work on class assignments, time logged-in to online learning platforms (such as E2020/Edgenuity) time logged-in to classroom meeting platforms (such as Zoom or in-person) with teachers and/or support staff in full group, small group, and/or one-on-one settings.
+- For hybrid learning, learning hours consist of a combination of: time in-person/on campus and time in online classes.
 Daily attendance will be submitted by teachers for each of their scheduled, required meetings (whether in person or electronic meetings).
 Students are expected to attend every scheduled and required class meeting on time and to complete independent work assigned for independent work completion.
-If a student misses a scheduled, required class meeting, they are required to complete "make-up work" and "make-up participation" that the teacher assigns for that class. - Daily attendance on online platforms will be taken by tracking log-in data to verify that students have logged-in to their online platform each school day and/or at least five times during each regular school week.

-- Attendance Support Phone calls and/or texts will go out at least one time each day to alert families of students' absence from a scheduled, required distance learning class meeting.
-Phone calls and/or texts will go out at least once a week to alert families of students' missed log-in days for scheduled asynchronous online learning platforms (such as E2020 classes).
-The school wants to work with every student and family toward maximum communication, participation, attendance and learning (whether in in-person, hybrid, or remote situations). - Attendance interventions, for multiple or on-going absences, may include one or all of the following: personalized phone calls, letters, student and parent meetings, administrative meetings, trouble-shooting, problems-solving, goal setting, attendance improvement plans, social work referrals and CYFD referrals.

-Students with unexcused absences for as many as 10 consecutive school days may be withdrawn by the school.
-In accordance with the law, withdrawal may occur if the student and/or family discontinue communication with the school despite repeated attempts and/or excessive absences continue despite interventions.

-Grades may not be reduced because of attendance or disciplinary action.
+If a student misses a scheduled, required class meeting, they are required to complete "make-up work" and "make-up participation" that the teacher assigns for that class. - Daily attendance on any asynchronous online platforms will be taken by tracking log-in data to verify that students have logged-in to their online platform each school day for required hours, and/or are completing required hours online for each regular school week. - Attendance Support Phone calls and/or texts will go out at least one time each day to alert families of students' absence from a scheduled, required distance learning class meeting.
+Phone calls and/or texts will go out at least once a week to alert families of students' missed log-in days for scheduled asynchronous online learning platforms (such as Edgenuity classes).
+The school is committed to working with every student and family toward maximum communication, participation, attendance and learning. - Attendance interventions, for multiple or on-going absences, may include one or all of the following: personalized phone calls, letters, student and parent meetings, administrative meetings, trouble-shooting, problems-solving, goal setting, attendance improvement plans, social work referrals and CYFD referrals. - Students with unexcused absences for as many as 10 consecutive school days may be withdrawn by the school.
+In accordance with the law, withdrawal may occur if the student and/or family discontinue communication with the school despite repeated attempts and/or excessive absences continue despite interventions. - Grades may not be reduced because of attendance or disciplinary action.
 However, grading plans do include participation grades as a part of an overall grading method.
-Student's grades may suffer as a result of mathematical averaging of missed assignments or zero participation grades.
-Students may be required to make up time for missed class participation.

-- CCCS offers Independent Study classes and may also create an individualized attendance plan based upon the student's personal and academic needs as determined by the student, family, mentor, instructor(s) and administrator. - Procedures for pregnant / parenting teens: When students are pregnant they are expected to come to school unless there is some sort of complication.
-After a student has their baby, they should plan to return to school at 2 weeks postpartum, unless they have had difficulties or a c-section in which case they must reach out to our school social worker or mentor to create an individualized plan. - At all times, CCCS teachers and staff value open, honest communication with families.
+Student's grades may suffer as a result of mathematical averaging of missed assignments or participation points.
+Students may be required to make up time for missed class participation. - Procedures for pregnant / parenting teens: When students are pregnant they are expected to attend school unless there is some sort of complication.
+After a student has their baby, they should plan to return to school at 2 weeks postpartum, unless they have had difficulties or a c-section in which case they must reach out to our school social worker or mentor to create an individualized plan.

+At all times, CCCS teachers and staff value open, honest communication with families.